-Place the Laser Module on an optics table and bolt

-to table with (4) 1/4-20 screws.
+Place the Laser Module on an optics table and bolt to table with 4 1/4-20 screws.

-Align the Spectroscopy Module to the Laser Module.
-(If using a D2-110, place Spectroscopy Module at least 3" away from the DBR Module.)
+Align the Spectroscopy Module to the Laser Module, but if using a D2-110 place Spectroscopy Module at least 3" away from the DBR Module.
 The magnetically shielded D2-210 may be placed closer to the Laser Module.

 To help with optical alignment, loosen the four screws that hold each module and gently register the modules by pushing against the screws in the same direction.
 (This is how they were aligned at Vescent.)
+Spectroscopy Module

-D2-100 Laser and D2-210 Spectroscopy Module on optics table
+Layout of Laser and D2-110 Spectroscopy Module on optics table